legesher/legesher-docs/guide/contributor/tree-sitter.md

     pass_statement: $ => prec.left('testpasslegesher'),
     ```
 -   `/corpus/*.txt`
     -   For these text files, it's a little bit more complicated than a simple `cmd-f` keyword.
-Here's an example of the `await` and `return` keywords being templating out in the abstract syntax tree explanation of how an _await expression_ is handled.
+Here's an example of the `await` and `return` keywords being templated out in the abstract syntax tree explanation of how an _await expression_ is handled.
     ``` txt
     =====================================
     Await expressions